eahrold/Deployery/readme.md

 ## Queues
 There are 3 queues that need to be configured

-- default / progress
-- clones
-- deployments

-Each has a corresponding artisan command to use for testing.
+Each with a corresponding artisan command to use for testing.

 ``` bash
 php artisan deployery:queue:clones